China to have 1,500 nuclear warheads by 2035: Pentagon report | Law-Order

 There have been more coercive and aggressive actions in the Indo-Pacific region, including some of which the US would highlight as being dangerous, the official noted.

-Among other things, the report notes intensified Chinese diplomatic, economic, political and military pressure against Taiwan.
+Reacting to the Pentagon report, Chinese Foreign Ministry spokesperson Zhao Lijian said that in recent years, the US has been hyping up various versions of the “China threat”narrative simply to find pretext for expanding its nuclear arsenal and perpetuating military predominance.
+The world knows well that this is a go-to tactic of the US.''
+Among other things, the Pentagon report notes intensified Chinese diplomatic, economic, political and military pressure against Taiwan.
 The report highlights increasing military pressure through 2021 and its increase in 2022, particularly associated with US Speaker Nancy Pelosi's visit to Taiwan.

 China views Taiwan as a rebel province that should be reunified with the mainland, even by force.